cboettig/ews-review/manuscript.md

 ![Venn diagram representing the intersecting domains of rapid regime shifts, bifurcations, and critical slowing down.
 Labels in italic are example phenomena that occur in each domain.
-Numbers in parentheses refer to each of the sections below describing the domains.](ews-venn.jpg)
+Roman numerals indicate example literature (right) exploring each domain, and also refer to sections below describing those domains.
+The center domain, where all three phenomena intersect, is the most extensively researched domain of the EWS field.](ews-venn.jpg)

-Catastrophic Bifurcations Preceded by CSD (1)
+Catastrophic Bifurcations Preceded by CSD (I)
 ---------------------------------------------

 Much of the (most visible) recent research in EWS has focused on the center of